Zeke Smith

-Roger Duane "Zeke" Smith (September 29, 1936 – July 22, 2016) was an American football player in the National Football League (NFL) for the Baltimore Colts and the New York Giants.
-He played college football at Auburn University where he was awarded the Outland Trophy in 1958.
+Roger Duane "Zeke" Smith (September 29, 1936 – July 22, 2016) was an American professional football player who was a guard in the National Football League (NFL) for the Baltimore Colts and the New York Giants.
+He played college football at Auburn where he was awarded the Outland Trophy in 1958.
 His banner, along with four other Auburn greats - Bo Jackson, Pat Sullivan, Tracy Rocker and Carlos Rogers, is hanging outside Jordan–Hare Stadium in his honor.
-He was drafted in the fourth round of the 1959 NFL Draft.
+He was drafted in the fourth round of the 1959 NFL draft.

 Smith died on July 22, 2016.
 He was 79 years old at the time of his death.